ndw/xmlunicode/README.md

 Insert a Unicode character by character name.
-If a prefix is given, the character will be inserted regardless of whether or not it has a displayable glyph; otherwise, a numeric character reference is inserted if the codepoint is in the `xmlunicode-missing-list`.
+If a prefix is given, the character will be inserted regardless of whether or not it has a displayable glyph; otherwise, a numeric character reference is inserted if the codepoint is not displayable according to `xmlunicode-character-displayable`.

 This function is somewhat obsoleted by new methods in Emacs 24 and beyond for inserting Unicode.
 But the numeric character reference